PaulBernier/factom-dev-stack/README.md

 ## Bootstrapping mechanisms

-After launching an instance of `factomd` and `factom-walletd` Factom Dev Stack offers some mechanisms to bootstrap the blockchain and the wallet with your own data.
+After launching an instance of `factomd` and `factom-walletd` FDS offers some mechanisms to bootstrap the blockchain and the wallet with your own data.

 Bootstrapping mechanisms are executed in the following order:
 * `wallet`: import the array of keys into walletd.